Creating application identifiers

 From the drop-down list at the bottom, select the type of account that launches the identified application (e.g., NT_AUTHORITY\System), then click on Add.

-To define a very specific account, select Specify a user SID, and enter the SID (security identifier) of the account.
+To define a specific account, enter the account's SID (security identifier) in the field.

 Select other accounts if necessary and click on Add.